Argentine Polo Horse

 Although it was used for several years, the rusticity of the horses in the game was abandoned averaging the 70s while increasing professionalism and competition in this sport.
 The speed began to be the most valuable skill of these exponents, intervening here the Purebred Race, special for races since they have great resistance and speed.

-The Polo Argentino horse is not always beautiful since it is raised more for its agility and skill than for its beauty.
+The Argentine polo horse is not always beautiful since it is raised more for its agility and skill than for its beauty.
 It has a long neck, a slender body, and strong rooms and limbs to withstand the demand of this sport.